128technology/docs/docs/ts_applications.md

 #### Reviewing Traffic Engineering Priorities

-In cases where traffic engineering has been configured, an oversubscribed traffic class may cause the application performance to suffer.
+Look closely at the traffic engineering priorities.
+An oversubscribed traffic class may cause the application performance to suffer.
 Use the following show commands to dig into the application processing details.

 Use the [`show stats traffic-eng internal-application sent-timeout router <routerName>`](cli_stats_reference.md/#show-stats-traffic-eng-internal-application-sent-timeout) to identify the number of packets dropped due to excess scheduling latency for the internal application.
 This may indicate that the serviceArea is overloaded.
 Run this command multiple times and look for incrementing stats.